Scaling properties of scale-free networks in degree-thresholding renormalization flows: Abstract

 \section{Abstract}

-We study the statistical properties of observables in scale-free networks under the degree-thresholding renormalization (DTR) transformation.
-For BA scale-free networks at different scales, we find that their structural and dynamical observables have similar scaling behavior along the DTR flow.
-The finite-size scaling analysis confirms this view and reveals a scaling function with a single critical exponent that collectively captures the changes of these observables.
-Furthermore, by using the DTR technique, we obtain multiple downscaled subnetworks of the real scale-free network with a single resolution.
-An interesting result is that these observables of real scale-free networks and their subnetworks share the same critical exponent as the BA synthetic network.
-Our findings have important guiding significance for analyzing the critical behavior of networks.
-Such as in large-scale simulation scenarios with high time complexity, downscaled networks could serve as a substitute or guide for the initial network, and then quickly exploring the crucial behavior of networks.
+We study the statistical properties of observables of scale-free networks in the degree-thresholding renormalization (DTR) flows.
+For BA scale-free networks with different sizes, we find that their structural and dynamical observables have similar scaling behavior in the DTR flow.
+The finite-size scaling analysis confirms this view and reveals a scaling function with a single { scaling} exponent that collectively captures the changes of these observables. {Furthermore, for the scale-free network with a single initial size, we use its DTR snapshots as the original networks in the DTR flows, then perform a similar finite-size scaling analysis.
+Interestingly,} the initial network and its snapshots share the same scaling exponent as the BA synthetic network.
+Our findings have important guiding significance for analyzing the {structure and dynamic behavior of large-scale networks}.
+Such as, in large-scale simulation scenarios with high time complexity, {the DTR snapshot} could serve as a substitute or guide for the initial network and then quickly explore the { scaling} behavior of initial networks.